-5. National days
+6. National days

-- 1. The National days are
+- 1. The national days are

 - a.
-Independence Day; and
+Independence Day 18th February; and

 - b.
-Republic day.
+Republic Day 24th April.

-- 2. A national day shall be a public holiday.
+- 2. A national holiday shall be a public holiday.

 - 3. The National Assembly may enact legislation prescribing other public holidays, and providing for observance of public holidays.